 How will the weapons be destroyed?

-Once the mustard campaign is complete, the current SDC 1200, along with the larger SDC 2000, will be used to destroy drained rocket warheads and overpacked munitions.
+That system will be redesignated as an SDC 1200 and retrofitted with a new off-gas treatment system to destroy nerve agent.
+The SDC 1200, along with the larger SDC 2000, will be used to destroy drained rocket warheads and overpacked munitions.
 Both SDC systems are spherical, fully-contained and armored, high alloy stainless steel vessels that use electrically generated heat at more than 1,000 degrees Fahrenheit to detonate or deflagrate the munitions, thus destroying the chemical agent and energetics.

 This equipment uses fully monitored pollution abatement systems, which includes thermal oxidizers and scrubbers to remove particulates, sulfur-dioxides, chlorine and any heavy metals.
 This equipment also uses robust filtration systems to ensure air released back to the environment is clean.